-The mole is the base unit of amount of substance.
-One mole of substance has 6 x 1023 particles.
-Particles may be molecules, atoms, ions and electrons.
+The mole is the SI unit for the amount of substance.
+One mole of any substance contains 6 × 10²³ particles (Avogadro’s number).
+These particles can be atoms, molecules, ions, or electrons.

 Number of particles in 1 mol of substance = 6 x 1023